bd2kccd/bd2kccd.github.io/docs_src/causal-cmd.md

     --verbose                         Yes if verbose output should be printed or logged
 ````

-In this example, we'll be running the FGES algorith on the dataset `Retention.txt`.
+In this example, we'll be running the FGES algorithm on the dataset `Retention.txt`.

 ````bash
 $ java -jar causal-cmd-1.10.0-jar-with-dependencies.jar --algorithm fges --data-type continuous --dataset Retention.txt --delimiter tab --score sem-bic-score